soapko/narra/README.md

-# Narra - Schema-Driven Narrative Construction Framework
+# Narra - Schema-Driven Narrative Construction CLI Framework

-Narra transforms LLM narrative generation from a linear process into a structured, schema-driven approach that simulates the planning and forethought that real writers employ.
+Narra is a Python command-line tool that transforms LLM narrative generation from a linear process into a structured, schema-driven approach that simulates the planning and forethought that real writers employ.
 Instead of generating stories sequentially, Narra breaks complex narratives into interconnected schema chunks that build upon each other, creating a "diffusion model" approach to storytelling.

 ## 🌟 Key Features